nibtehaz/Multidimensional-Segment-Tree/README.md

 Along with the code for dynamic range sum query.
 We have also provided the codes for multiplication, AND and OR queries as well.
 In future codes of more operations will hopefully be added in this repository.

+In our future work we will provide our implementation for higher dimensions along with some additional operations.

 ### Instructions